trexminer/T-Rex/README.md

         --low-load                 Low load mode (default: 0).
 1 - enabled, 0 - disabled.
                                    Reduces the load on the GPUs if possible.
-Can be set to a comma separated string to enable the mode for a subset of the GPU list (eg: --low-load 0,0,1,0) --lhr-tune                 [Ethash] LHR tuning value that controls the maximum hashrate the miner tries to achieve for LHR cards (default: 0).
-Range from 0 to 8.
+Can be set to a comma separated string to enable the mode for a subset of the GPU list (eg: --low-load 0,0,1,0) --lhr-algo                 Specify the second algorithm to use in LHR unlock dual mining mode.
+        --lhr-coin                 Set coin name for --lhr-algo.
+        --lhr-tune                 [Ethash] LHR tuning value that indicates the percentage of the full speed the miner tries to achieve for LHR cards (default: -1).
+Range from 10 to 95.
+                                   -1 - auto-mode (LHR tune is set to 71 (or 68 in low power mode) for LHR cards and 0 for non-LHR)
-                                   0 - disabled (use for non-LHR cards) 1 - lowest hashrate, low chance of LHR lock 4 - recommended value for most LHR cards 8 - highest hashrate, high chance of LHR lock Can be set for each GPU separately, e.g.
+                                    0 - disabled (use for non-LHR cards) 30 - recommended starting value for most LHR cards in LHR unlock dual mining mode (see --lhr-algo)
+                                   68 - recommended starting value for most LHR cards in low power mode (see --lhr-low-power) 71 - recommended starting value for most LHR cards Can be set for each GPU separately, e.g.
-                                   "lhr-tune": "0,0,4,0" - this will set LHR tuning value to 4 for the third GPU.
+                                   "lhr-tune": "0,0,71.5,0" - this will set LHR tuning value to 71.5 for the third GPU.
+        --lhr-low-power            [Ethash] Reduces power consumption in LHR mode at a cost of a slightly lower hashrate.
         --kernel                   [Ethash] Choose CUDA kernel (default: 0).
 Range from 0 to 5.
                                    Set to 0 to enable auto-tuning: the miner will benchmark each kernel and select the fastest.
                                    Can be set to a comma separated list to apply different values to different cards.